michaelodusami/Yumex/README.md

 The following **additional** features are implemented:

--   [ ] Users can view posts and comments, but to upvote, create, add or any manipulation.
-User must create an account
--   [ ] Users will be able to connect their google information so login with google
 -   [ ] Users will be able to sort food by category of food (similar to uber eats)
--   [ ] There will be a category of food associated with each post
+-   [✅] There will be a category of food associated with each post
--   [ ] Users can only delete or edit posts if they created the posts
+-   [✅] Users can only delete or edit posts if they created the posts
+-   [ ] When a user creates a post, they will be directed to the detail page

 ## Video Walkthrough